ENEROFoundry/ENEROFoundry/docs/principles/1_open.md

 ### Ontology reuse:
 Any ontology reusing individual terms from another ontology should
--	re-use the original terms IRI and
+-	reuse the original terms' IRI and
 -	use an `IAO:imported from` annotation http://purl.obolibrary.org/obo/IAO_0000412 on each imported term
 -	to link back to the group (i.e. ontology) maintaining it, where more information would be available about the license include any annotations for term or definition editors from the original ontology